Lykke Li: 2007–2010: Career beginnings and Youth Novels

 Lykke Li released her first EP, Little Bit, in 2007.
 Stereogum named her an artist to watch in October 2007 and described her music as a mix of soul, electro and "powdered-sugar pop".

-Li's debut album, Youth Novels, was released on LL Recordings in the Nordic region on 30 January 2008 and received a wider European release in June 2008.
+Lykke Li's debut album, Youth Novels, was released on LL Recordings in the Nordic region on 30 January 2008 and received a wider European release in June 2008.
 The album was produced by Björn Yttling of Peter Bjorn and John and Lasse Mårtén and was reportedly inspired by a previous relationship of three years.
 It was released in the United States on 19 August 2008.
 The album was released in the United Kingdom in June 2008, promoted by a performance of "Little Bit" on Later... with Jools Holland on 25 May 2008.

 Lykke Li performed live with a pared-down drum kit, a necklace made out of percussive instruments, a guitar, a bass and a microphone.
 Youth Novels was placed on many of the year's Best Of lists and saw Lykke Li sell out tours, including sets at festivals Glastonbury, Coachella and Lollapalooza.
 She appeared on Late Night with Conan O'Brien.

 She appeared on Swedish musician Kleerup's self-titled album, contributing vocals to the track "Until We Bleed".
 She also worked with Norwegian electronic duo Röyksopp on their 2009 album Junior, contributing vocals to "Miss It So Much" and "Were You Ever Wanted".
 Lykke Li appeared on Last Call with Carson Daly on 18 February 2009.
 She covered "Knocked Up", originally recorded by Kings of Leon who had approached Lykke to cover a song of her choice, and "Gifted" in which she performs with Kanye West.
 Lykke Li performed at the 2009 Coachella Valley Music and Arts Festival on 19 April and the 2009 Lollapalooza festival on 8 August as part of the promotional tour for Youth Novels.

 Her song "I'm Good, I'm Gone" featured in the game FIFA 09, whilst a remixed version was featured in the 2009 horror film Sorority Row.
 The song "Possibility" was written for the 2009 film The Twilight Saga: New Moon.
 Lykke Li had been asked to write a song to the film soundtrack but was reluctant to commit to the project.
 It was after she had seen an early screening of the film that she decided she wanted to contribute to the soundtrack.
 The soundtrack was released on 16 October 2009.